khanlab/snakebids/.github/ISSUE_TEMPLATE.md

 ## The problem

 Briefly describe the issue you are experiencing (or feature you want to see added).
+If you received an error, please include the error message!

-## Error
+## Steps to reproduce

-Did you receive an error?
-If you did, include it here!
+Please also include the steps you took so we can try to reproduce the error!

 ## Screenshots